Philip J. Marino, Senior Associate

 Mr. Marino joined Block & Leviton as a senior associate in April 2012.
 He focuses his practice on securities litigation and consumer protection issues.
-He gained extensive experience in complex litigation as an associate with a Boston securities litigation firm and, in addition, practiced at Goodwin Procter LLP where he was a member of the securities litigation group.
+He gained extensive experience in complex litigation as an associate with a securities litigation firm in Boston and, in addition, practiced at Goodwin Procter LLP where he was a member of the securities litigation group.

-Mr. Marino has considerable experience litigating cases involving mortgage-backed securities (MBS).
-For example, he represented the Wyoming State Treasurer's Office and the Wyoming Retirement System in the In re IndyMac Mortgage-Backed Securities Litigation, 09-Civ.-04583 (S.D.N.Y.).
-While with Goodwin Procter LLP, Mr. Marino gained valuable experience regarding these issues from the Defendants' perspective as he represented first Countrywide and then Bank of America in a number of MBS lawsuits.
+Mr. Marino has considerable experience litigating cases involving mortgage-backed securities (“MBS”).
+For example, he represented the Wyoming State Treasurer’s Office and the Wyoming Retirement System in the In re IndyMac Mortgage-Backed Securities Litigation, case no. 09-Civ.-04583 (S.D.N.Y.).
+While with Goodwin Procter LLP, Mr. Marino gained valuable experience regarding these issues from the Defendants’ perspective as he represented first Countrywide and then Bank of America in a number of MBS lawsuits.

 Mr. Marino has litigated on behalf of investors in a variety of class actions.
 He is currently part of the team representing the Ohio Pension Funds in the In re BP plc Securities Litigation, case no. 4:10-md-02185 (S.D.
 Tex), where he is working to recover investor losses related to the explosion on the Deepwater Horizon oil rig and the resultant oil spill in the Gulf of Mexico.
 Mr. Marino was also a member of the In re Google Inc. Class C Shareholder Litigation, case no. 7469CS (Del.
 Ch.) team.
 Furthermore, Mr. Marino has represented the Oklahoma Firefighter’s Pension and Retirement System in In re Smith & Wesson Corp.
 Securities Litigation, 07-cv-30238 (D. Mass.).